 Washington, D.C.
 20010

-*Though based at Medstar, Sexual Assault Nurse Examiners can also travel to other DC hospitals.
+*Though based at Medstar, Sexual Assault Nurse Examiners can also travel to other DC hospitals to perform an exam.
 Learn more about how to access a free sexual assault medical exam in DC.

 Victims/survivors of sexual misconduct and sexual violence may contact the Howard University Department of Public Safety (DPS) and/or the Metropolitan Police Department (MPD) in order to report such incidents to law enforcement.